Northern Ireland logistics firm levels up with cutting-edge tech through DTFF support

 The receipt of DTFF support represents a significant step in SJ Henderson Fulfilment’s digital transformation journey, allowing them to drive digital innovation within their operations.

-Martin McKendry, DAERA’s Head of Food, Farming and Rural Affairs Group, added: “I am delighted to have visited SJ Henderson Fulfilment on behalf of Minister Muir.
+Martin McKendry, DAERA’s Head of Food, Farming and Rural Affairs Group, continued: “I am delighted to have visited SJ Henderson Fulfilment on behalf of Minister Muir.

 It is interesting to see how the Digital Transformation Flexible Fund investment has helped SJ Henderson Fulfilment Ltd transform its business in terms of providing a new digital storage and retrieval system for all its customers.